tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 The DER encodings of the AlgorithmIdentifier objects for each SLH-DSA variant are listed in {{ASN}}.

-# Implementation Alternatives for ML-DSA

-With ML-DSA, there are two different approaches to implementing the signature process.
-The first one is to provide the SignedOctets string to the cryptographic library to generate the full signature; this works for SLH-DSA as well.

-The second approach involves using the External&mu;-ML-DSA API defined in {{FIPS204}}.
-In this method, the implementation calls the External &mu; pre-hashing mode with the SignedOctets string and the ML-DSA public key, which externalizes the message pre-hashing originally performed inside the signing operation (see Appendix D of {{RFC9881}} for ML-DSA pre-hashing).
-The resulting &mu; value is then passed to the cryptographic library to execute the External&mu;-ML-DSA.Sign API, which uses &mu; and the ML-DSA private key to produce the signature.
-This document specifies only the use of ML-DSA's External &mu; mode and does not use HashML-DSA.
-This approach avoids requiring large message inputs to be processed within potentially constrained cryptographic modules, such as Hardware Security Modules (HSMs).

-Both approaches are considered "pure" mode and produce the same ML-DSA signature and are fully interoperable.
-The choice between them depends on implementation preferences, such as whether the External &mu; pre-hashing step is handled internally by the cryptographic module or performed explicitly by the IKEv2 implementation.

 # Use of ML-DSA and SLH-DSA